MarkMichaely/react-around-auth/README.md

 **Description**

-This project is a representation of the develeoper's ability to rewrite ones code from Javascript to a React application.
+This project is a representation of the develeoper's ability to add basic authoriztion to one's code.

 **Technologies**

 This project was written using React framework.

 **GitHub Pages**